cequence-io/openai-scala-client/README.md

 }
 ```

+3. _I got an exception like `com.typesafe.config.ConfigException$UnresolvedSubstitution: openai-scala-client.conf @ jar:file:.../io/cequence/openai-scala-client_2.13/0.0.1/openai-scala-client_2.13-0.0.1.jar!/openai-scala-client.conf: 4: Could not resolve substitution to a value: ${OPENAI_SCALA_CLIENT_API_KEY}`.
+What should I do?_

+   Set the env. variable `OPENAI_SCALA_CLIENT_API_KEY`.
+If you don't have one register [here](https://beta.openai.com/signup).

-3. _It all looks cool.
+4. _It all looks cool.
 I want to chat with you about your research and development?_

    Just shoot us an email at [openai-scala-client@cequence.io](mailto:openai-scala-client@cequence.io?subject=Research%20andDevelopment).